roffetus/project1/README.md

-# project1 is not ending it is starting and prepair to
+# project1 is not ending it is starting and prepairing to something intresting it is relly